Defend free speech and individual liberty online.

 Europe considers regulating Spotify

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

 Spotify has been attacked heavily in recent months, mostly for hosting the Joe Rogan Experience, which doesn't always go along with the mainstream narrative.

 The EU is finalizing the Digital Services Act (DSA), a law focused on content moderation on online platforms.
-The bill might also empower national media regulators to regulate a broader list of tech platforms, including and Spotify.
+The bill might also empower national media regulators to regulate a broader list of tech platforms, including Telegram and Spotify.

 “As of now, we do not have regulatory tools in the French law which would enable us to oversee audio streaming companies, on top of the fact [Spotify] is not based on our territory,” said Roch-Olivier Maistre, president of France's audiovisual regulator.